jbaker12/managed_etf/README.md

 ### Output

 The script will print status messages to the console as it runs.
-Upon successful completion, it will create an interactive HTML file named `portfolio_performance.html` in the same directory.
-You can open this file in any web browser to view your portfolio's performance.
+Upon successful completion, it will create  HTML files named `monte_carlo_analysis_final.html`, `annualized_returns_chart.html`, and `performance_summary_table.html` in `generated_data/plots`.
+You can open these files in any web browser to view your portfolio's performance.
 VS Code's Live Server plugin is especially useful for this.

+### Notes
+`src/generated_data/other_iterations/` contains charts and CSVs from other iterations throughout the algorithm's development.